Christ the Redeemer, Rio de Janeiro

 Illegal drugs and trafficking scams

-Drug trafficking is widespread in Brazil and the penalties are severe.
-The penalties for possessing drugs for personal use range from educational classes to community service.
+Drug trafficking is widespread in Brazil.
+It is illegal and the penalties are severe.

 British nationals have been targeted through email scams where fraudsters offer a financial reward for travelling to Brazil, where they are then asked to carry items out of Brazil, including to the UK.
 These items are often illegal drugs.
 Anyone caught will face detention for drug trafficking, regardless of the circumstances.